fintechstudios/ververica-platform-k8s-operator/README.md

 the manager binary and copies it over into an image for distribution.

-## Future Work

-This is a MVP for Flink deployments at FinTech Studios.
-We would love to see this improved!

-Some known issues + places to improve:
-* Make the Platform APIClient an `interface` so that something like [`mockery`](https://github.com/vektra/mockery) can mock it for tests.
-* Splitting tests into unit, integration, e2e tests against a live cluster, etc.

 ## Acknowledgements

 Other OSS that influenced this project: